p-org/PSharp/README.md

 To specify an output path destination please use the option ```/o:${OUTPUT\_PATH}```.

 ## Publications
 - **Asynchronous Programming, Analysis and Testing with State Machines**.
 Pantazis Deligiannis, Alastair F. Donaldson, Jeroen Ketema, Akash Lal and Paul Thomson.
-In the *36th ACM SIGPLAN Conference on Programming Language Design and Implementation* (PLDI 2015), to appear.
+In proceedings of the *36th ACM SIGPLAN Conference on Programming Language Design and Implementation* (PLDI'15), July 2015.